munugala-prateeka/gl-spark-dwellora/README.md

    `X-Apartment-Id` headers first** (so a caller can't spoof identity by just setting those headers themselves), then writes its own trusted versions derived from the verified token.
-3. Every downstream service — including `UserService` itself — runs a small `HeaderAuthFilter` that reads those three headers and populates Spring Security's context.
+3. Every downstream service  runs a small `HeaderAuthFilter` that reads those three headers and populates Spring Security's context.
 4. `@PreAuthorize("hasRole('...')")` on each controller method enforces the role required per endpoint (see table below).
 Endpoints without an annotation just require `.authenticated()` — any logged-in role.